hyagli/cdc-python-netcore/README.md

         )
         outbox.save()
         #outbox.delete()

+The `SerializeToString()` method here is the google implementation from the python class that auto-generated using the proto file.
+It will give us the binary representation of our payload.

 In the .NET client side, I created a standart .NET Core React startup project and built from there.
 I added a single node Elasticsearch and Kibana to the docker-compose file for storage.